pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - Tweak: Added `Background Color` option for active page in Blog widget.
 - Tweak: Pagination number styling improved for better pagination experience in Blog widget.
 - Tweak: Added `Image Size` option in Banner widget.
-- Tweak: Videos in Media Grid widget are now loaded only when an image is clicked to optimize page loading speed and size.
+- Tweak: Videos in Media Gallery widget are now loaded only when an image is clicked to optimize page loading speed and size.
 - Fixed: Background Color not applied on Triangle Ribbon in Pricing Table widget.

 = 3.10.9 =